JoachimDunkel/tf_static_republish/README.md

 ## Overview

-Easily republish tf_static transformations either from:

-* An existing ros2 - bag file
+Easily republish tf_static transformations from an existing ros2 - bag file
-* An .xacro file where the static transformations are defined.

 Additionally it is possible  to define topic remappings.

 ## Setup